Kevarrius Hayes

-Kevarrius Keshawn Hayes (born March 5, 1997) is an American–born naturalized Central African professional basketball player for AS Monaco of the French LNB Pro A and the EuroLeague.
+Kevarrius Keshawn Hayes (born March 5, 1997) is an American-born naturalized Central African professional basketball player for Partizan Belgrade of the Serbian SuperLeague, the ABA League, and the EuroLeague.
 He played college basketball for the Florida Gators.
 He represents the in international competition.

 Early life

 Hayes was born and grew up in Live Oak, Florida and attended Suwannee High School.
 He was student body president.
 Ranked the 58th-best college prospect by ESPN.com for his class, Hayes committed to play college basketball at the University of Florida as a sophomore in high school.
 He was named second team Class 5A All-State in both his junior and senior seasons.